cazena/public/spark-kudu examples/scala-kudu/README.md

 ```

 ### **Step 5**: Create the schema
 Enter as many fields as needed.
-Format goes `name, type, nullable?`.
-Types are SQL types and need to be imported induvidually.
+The format is `name, type, nullable?`.
+Types are SQL types and need to be imported individually.
 You can find a list of DataTypes [here](https://kudu.apache.org/releases/0.6.0/docs/schema_design.html).
 You can import these by running `import org.apache.spark.sql.types.TYPE`
 ```scala
 val kuduTableSchema = StructType(
     StructField("name", StringType, false) ::